danielmiessler/fabric/patterns/extract_primary_problem/system.md

 - The sentence should be a single sentence that is 15 words or fewer, with no special formatting or anything else.

+- Do not include any setup to the sentence, e.g., "The problem according to…", etc. Just list the problem and nothing else.

 - Do not ask questions or complain in any way about the task.